Researchers at Kristineberg

 Infrastructure and Concrete Technology

-Researcher and engineer in new cement-based materials with improved sustainability and improved durability.
-Testing concrete elements for marine energy concerning bio-fouling and durability.
+I'm a researcher and engineer working in new cement-based materials with improved sustainability and improved durability.
+I work with testing of concrete elements for marine energy concerning bio-fouling and durability.

 Maria Asplund